 In the diplomatic language of the Iroquois to forget something, to put it out of mind was to “cast it into a deep well of oblivion.”
 That phrase, regrettably, too often describes the state of our awareness and understanding of these remarkable people.
 When I embarked on this journey I was given an opportunity to, so to speak, reach into that well.
 This effort begun in 1983, represents for the first time an attempt to depict in bronze the Woodland Tribes of the Northeast and in so doing to help raise our consciousness of this too little known but surprisingly significant and fascinating part of our history and heritage.

 Artistic representations of the American West have been a common and popular theme.
 That subject, bracketed by Lewis and Clark and Wounded Knee, encompasses less than a century and is both more recent and accessible.
-Pre-Revolutionary history however, particularly sixteenth C. through early eighteenth C. is necessarily more remote and seemingly less accessible.
+Pre-Revolutionary history however, particularly the 16th c. through early 18th c. is necessarily more remote and seemingly less accessible.

 To give some sense of the vastness of the primary source material, one source “The Jesuit Relations and Allied Documents,” alone spans 73 volumes.
 An example of their writing comes from the pen of Fr.
 Paul LeJenue, 1634: “I had always supposed heretofore, that the paintings and the busts of the Roman emperors, represented the ideal of artists rather than men who had actually ever existed, until I came to this country.
 For among these people I see everywhere the heads of Julius Caesar, Augustus, Pompey and others so strong and so powerful are their features.”
 Finally, to offer an English perspective, the following from William Penn, 1681: “… ‘Tis admirable to consider how powerful are their kings and yet how they move by the breath of their people.
 I have never seen more natural sagacity and he will deserve the name wise who is able to outwit them …They are tall and straight, tread strong and clever and walk with a lofty chin.”